 I don’t research anti-aging therapies in hopes of finding some sort of fountain-of-youth or serum to look young again.
-My goal is to counteract and heal the senescence or biological aging caused by chemotherapy.
+My goal is to counteract and heal the senescence or biological aging caused by chemotherapy in an effort to

 However, if I can counteract the aging caused by chemotherapy and radiation and look younger in the process…I won’t argue.

 Anti-aging therapies are a way for me to manage all of my cancer therapy related side effects- listed below.
 Anti-aging foods, nutritional supplements and lifestyle therapies such as frequent, moderate exercise, curcumin, resveratrol, dark chocolate, etc. are my way of pursuing evidence-based, non-conventional, non-toxic therapies that can heal my therapy-induced:

 All of the health problems linked above are long-term and late stage side effects that resulted from several years of my chemotherapy and radiation.
 All are side effects that may result from my premature biological aging.
 I have to believe that it may help if I can slow the premature aging caused by my chemotherapy and radiation.

 If biological aging helped to cause these side effects, healing/slowing biological aging can heal them???

 To be clear, I’m talking about biological aging as in senescence.